CircuitChaos/vtlivesgram/README.md

 The program is still in its alpha stage and there are already some issues that I know of.

-* Speed limitations are not applied to the speed specified on the command line.
-If you specify a speed that is too large, you'll either get a full-white spectrogram (with all frequency bins set to 0 dBFS), or an error „Trying to read zero samples”.
 * When the program window is resized, the waterfall isn't rescaled – it's cleared and starts from the beginning.
 Maybe it would be better to rescale it.
 * When doing FFT, the FFT width is adjusted to the number of frequency bins (program window width).
 Input